TheAdail/Voluncheering/README.md

 This repo is only for the React Native mobile app.

-Instructions to install
+Instructions to install for iOS
-* Install XCode if you haven't
-* `Run npm install`
+* ./sh/ios-setup.sh
-* `npm install react-native-cli -g`
-* Download Facebook SDK, and move to ~/Documents/FacebookSDK (download from https://developers.facebook.com/docs/ios/getting-started/)
-* Check the version of the react-native-fdsdk npm package, (you may have to switch to 0.6.0 from 0.6.3)
-* run React-native link
+* run react-native link
 * May have to run `npm start -- --reset-cache`
 * Check whether react packager has opened a terminal window; you have have to restart this at various stages to ensure it gets cleared.
 * `react-native run-ios`